daguenther/Z2A/Procedures/Staff.md

 Support IT staff should qualify as SC - 4.

-For every SC - 0, the school must have 3 staff members with SC > 0
+For every SC - 0: the school must have 1/2 SC - 4
-For every SC - 1, the school must have 1 staff member with SC > 1
+For every SC - 1: the school must have 1/4 SC - 4
-For every SC - 2, the school must have 1/3 staff members with SC > 2
+For every SC - 2: the school must have 1/8 SC - 4
-For every SC - 3, the school must ahve 1/9 staff members with SC - 4
+For every SC - 3: the school must have 1/16 SC - 4

 ## Training